 Our President is David Bishop.

 The PO assists the President in carrying out his/her duties in managing the operations of the BMCM.
-Currently the PO has three members, David Bishop, Joan Barnicle, and Satish Kappagantula.
-All three are longtime meditators who have extensive experience in business management, finance, technology, and strategic planning.
+Currently the PO has four members, David Bishop, Joan Barnicle, Madison Nichols, and Satish Kappagantula.
+All of them are longtime meditators who have extensive experience in business management, finance, development, technology, and strategic planning.

 Trustees provide oversight to the organization as well as long-range planning, including our three-year strategic plans, which guide our work.
 Christine, Easwaran’s wife, has played an active role as a Life Trustee and Easwaran’s representative, appointed by him 25 years ago.
 She has been instrumental in developing our Foundational Principles and ensuring the BMCM remains a viable organization well into the future.